jaehwang/webos-ose/README.md

 ## Etc.

 * I use a Ubuntu 16.04 machine as a host.
+* I use a USB wifi dongle with Realtek 8192cu.
-* I use 4GB SD Card.
+* I use a 4GB micro SD Card.

 <!--
 vim:nospell